Monday, July 9, 2012

 • 1 small slice sweet onion

-• 1 large handful of kale, torn into pieces
+• 1 large handful kale, torn into pieces

 • 2 small corn tortillas